 8. You can be too careful

-I just wrote about this here.
-I’ve since done my first training run for a marathon.
+I wrote about this here.
+Sometimes we need to be brave and take some intelligent risks in life.
+I decided to run a marathon….and I’ve since done my first training for that.

 9. The first million is the hardest